mickymacirl/rathmackneecastle/README.md

 ![Navbar Readme Responsive](/docs/navbar_readmesmall.jpg)

 ### Footer
-* Has links to social media websites, and that are set to open in a new tab window.
+* The footer links to social media websites, and that are set to open in a new tab window.
 * Icons will use visually impaired features like aria labels.
 * Users will be able to find social media links while in every page as they are a part of the footer of the site.

 ![Footer](/docs/footer.jpg)

 ### 404 page
-* A 404 broken page link page will be created and allow the user to easily navigate back to Home page.
+* A 404 broken page will be created and allow the user to easily navigate back to home page.
-* Users will still keep the look and feel of the website, with a easy to see return to Home page link.
+* Users will still keep the look and feel of the website, with a easy to see return to home page link in the center of the screen.

 ![404 Page](/docs/404page.jpg)